 Now, let’s say the whole prayer together.
 I will say a line and you repeat it back to me.
 And when we get to the end, we will all stand up and as loud as we can “Amen!” all together!

-We hope you use this activity with your group, and if you do, please credit the author, Dr. Elizabeth Windsor.
+We hope you use The Lord's Prayer in a Bag with your group.
+If you do, please credit the author, Dr. Elizabeth Windsor.

 Dr. Elizabeth L. Windsor is the Director of Christian Education at Sudbury United Methodist Church in Sudbury, Massachusetts.
 Christian formation throughout the life cycle is both her profession and her passion.
 Elizabeth has recently been appointed as the Christian Education Resource Assistant to the New England Conference of the United Methodist Church and develops and facilitates on-line programming for United Methodist Communications.